Series · LeetCode Patterns · Chapter 3

 • LRU cache — the doubly linked list + hash map combo that powers every real-world cache.

-Every section keeps the same shape: problem, idea, code, complexity, and a worked example.
-The figures below show the pointer state before and after each rewiring, because that is how you should solve these in your head and on the whiteboard.
+Each section follows the same format: problem, idea, code, complexity, and a worked example.
+The figures below show the pointer state before and after each rewiring, which is how you should solve these in your head and on the whiteboard.

 LeetCode Patterns (10 articles): Hash Tables, Two Pointers, Linked List Operations (this article), Binary Tree Traversal, Dynamic Programming, Backtracking, Binary Search, Stacks and Queues, Graphs, Greedy and Bit Manipulation.